abrahamoaks/Life-Expectancy-Prediction-After-Thoracic-Surgery-Web-Application/README.md

 ## Data-Driven Solution
-  ### Deploying the Model with a Flask Web App
+  ### Productionalizing the Model with a Flask Web Application
  + To make the model accessible to end-users, I have developed a full fledged web application which provides a friendly user interface where users can input relevant parameters through a web form.
 Upon submission, the app processes the input data using the accurately trained cloud based machine learning model and provides the predicted outcome of a patient.
-[Click HERE to Gain FREE Access to the Machine Learning Web App](http://abcruz.pythonanywhere.com/) hosted in the cloud for global usage.
+A demo of the web app is shown below:
 ![Flask App](img/page1.jpg)
 ![Flask App](img/page2.jpg)